 Is CVS cheaper than Walgreens?

-Can I print passport photos at CVS?
+Can I print a 4×6 passport sheet at CVS without the $17.99 package?

 Sources: US Department of State passport photo requirements · DS-160 photo requirements · USCIS photo specifications · ICAO Doc 9303